SmerkyG/gptcore/README.md

 ## logging

 The example config files show how to use [WandB](https://wandb.ai/home) for logging, but any logger, multiple loggers, or even no logger can be used.
-See [lightning docs](https://lightning.ai/docs/app/stable/) for info.
+See [lightning docs](https://lightning.ai/docs/app/stable/) for more info.

 You can easily choose which metrics to log using the config system and parameterize them like so (or create new ones):
 ```